 “My story began after my partner and I separated.

 “I have been living on my own for about 19 years now.
-I haven’t been able to work since due to the illnesses I have suffered.
+I haven’t been able to work due to the illnesses I have suffered.

-“I have been ill for about 30 years, having a prolonged illness of diabetes, sciatica, vertigo, trapped nerves in my neck and spine, numbness in fingers and the shakes.
+“I have been ill for about 30 years.
+Having a prolonged illness of diabetes, sciatica, vertigo, trapped nerves in my neck and spine, numbness in fingers and the shakes.

-“I felt very isolated especially after someone broke in and attacked me in my own home.
-After this I was terrorised and burgled to the point where I wouldn’t leave the house.
-If I did I would not stay out and would be back home by 3pm every day before it got dark.
+“I felt very isolated.
+Especially after someone broke in and attacked me in my own home.
+After this I was terrorised and burgled to the point where I wouldn’t leave the house – if I did, I would not stay out and would be back home by 3pm every day before it got dark.

-“My mental state after this was suicidal and felt that there was no hope.
+“I felt that there was no hope.

-“Ever since I met Will – my change coach, and the rest of the team life started to get easier.
+“Ever since I met Will, my Change Coach and the rest of the team, life started to get easier.

-“I got signed up and started at the Allotment and there I found solace in doing a bit of gardening, learning new skills and socialising every Tuesdays and Thursdays.
+“I got signed up and started at the allotment, and there I found solace in doing a bit of gardening, learning new skills and socialising every Tuesdays and Thursdays.
 It’s when I go home, that’s when I start feeling depressed.